Warbo/chriswarbo-net/blog/2019-12-06-property_checking.md

 </details>

-This version is certainly better, since we've removed some irrelevant constraints from the test (the particular choice of `key` and `value`).
-However, we can go so much further when we think about all of the *implicit* actions/values that are involved; or which irrelevant constraints are implicitly restricting our tests.

-In this example we're using `newDB`, presumably to avoid collision with an existing key, which would cause multiple matches to be returned.
-However, that constraint is unnecessarily restrictive; we only care whether or not `found` contains `value`; we don't care whether or not it `contain`s anything else, so we might as well generalise `newDB` to a free variable as well, to get a stronger test that may uncover more errors:
+This test also uses a value `newDB`, presumably to avoid collision with an existing key, which would cause multiple matches to be returned.
+This is an example of an unnecessarily restrictive constraint: we only care whether or not `found` contains `value`; we don't care whether or not it contains anything else, so we might as well generalise `newDB` to a free variable as well, to get a stronger test that may uncover more errors:

 ```haskell
 test key value initialDB =